VladimirBelebnev/my-tabs/README.md

     <div class="tab__content">3</div>
     <div class="tab__content">4</div>

-Ideal structure of the HTML code (class names can be changed).
+❗Ideal structure of the HTML code (class names can be changed).
 The style.css file has all the necessary classes + animation (it can be changed to any other).

 ### JS settings

-These settings are suitable for the example given above in the HTTL structure.
+👇These settings are suitable for the example given above in the HTTL structure.
 The name of the classes can be changed, but the structure must be respected.

     <script>
         tabs({